karatelabs/karate/karate-netty/README.md

 java -jar karate.jar -m my-mock.feature -p 8443 -s -c my-cert.crt -k my-key.key
 ```

-If you *don't* enable SSL, the proxy server will still be able to tunnel HTTPS traffic - and will use the certificate / key combination you specify or auto-create `cert.pem` and `key.pem` as described above.
+> (*This feature is not available in 1.0, and needs community contribution to revive*) If you *don't* enable SSL, the proxy server will still be able to tunnel HTTPS traffic - and will use the certificate / key combination you specify or auto-create `cert.pem` and `key.pem` as described above.

 ```
 java -jar karate.jar -m my-mock.feature -p 8090 -c my-cert.crt -k my-key.key